 A: After years of data collection and consideration of numerous alternatives, Wildlife Department biologists have concluded that an individual annual harvest limit is the best solution for long-term harvest management in Oklahoma.
 The primary goals are to conserve the resource and reduce total harvest while preserving opportunity for as many anglers as possible.
 Catch-and-release angling for paddlefish remains available statewide, year-round with few restrictions.

 Q: I have a permit, so what do I need to do to harvest a fish on a legal harvest day?

 A: Once an angler catches and decides to keep a fish, the fish should be labeled with the angler’s lifetime license number or customer ID number, and date and time of harvest.
-One option is to put duct tape around the bill and write the angler’s permit number on the tape in permanent marker.
-Record the date and time of harvest on the “record of game” section on the paddlefish permit.
+One option is to put duct tape around the bill and write the angler’s lifetime license number or customer ID number, and date and time of harvest in permanent marker.
 Within 24 hours of harvest, the paddlefish must be reported.
 Go to wildlifedepartment.com or visit the Paddlefish Research Center during business hours to report your harvest.
 Once reported, the angler will receive a confirmation number.
-Retain the number for your records by writing it on the paddlefish permit.
+Retain the number for your records.

 Q: Why is it prohibited to snag for paddlefish with more than one rod and reel while fishing from a boat?